PhonologicalCorpusTools/CorpusTools/docs/source/functional_load.rst

    Name of output file

-EXAMPLE 1: If your corpus file is example.corpus and you want to calculate the minimal pair functional load of the segments [m] and [n] using defaults for all optional arguments, you first need to create a text file that contains the text “m\tn” (where \t is a tab; no quotes in the file).
+EXAMPLE 1: If your corpus file is example.corpus (no prounciation variants) and you want to calculate the minimal pair functional load of the segments [m] and [n] using defaults for all optional arguments, you first need to create a text file that contains the text “m\tn” (where \t is a tab; no quotes in the file).
 Let us call this file pairs.txt.
 You would then run the following command in your terminal window::

    pct_funcload example.corpus -p pairs.txt